 NOTE: It is important to remember the information in #3 above.
 Symantec does not support removing Task functionality from your environment--especially from the NS.
 Doing this will always cause problems.
 This has been well documented, so please ignore any advice to the contrary.

 The key to managing Task Server communications is to reduce as much traffic to the NS as possible using Task.
 Listed below are a few good ways to do that, as well as some general tips for managing the Task environment.

 Symantec recommends that you carefully create sites for each of your Task Servers.
-Remember that a Task Server can support 5000 clients if it is scaled appropriately, and that those requirements for scaling are very modest (ex. not using XP, but not requiring multi-core systems either).
+Remember that a Task Server can support between 5000 and 15000 clients (depending on version) if it is scaled appropriately and that those requirements for scaling are very modest.

 There are three possible scenarios for managing Task Server communications:

 - Site definitions can and should include multiple subnets and can include the same subnet as the NS.
 This is not a problem.
 They might pick up clients from the NS's subnet, but the NS will not pick up clients from the others.
 Frequently, Task Server users will have their Site Servers created along with the NS in a single location (ex. a server room), where this kind of scenario may be required.
 As long as bandwidth is good from the clients to the Site Servers, this is a perfectly acceptable solution.

 - Place Task Servers closer to your clients.
 This is used by companies with larger remote environments (ex. major offices in the US, Europe, S. America, and Japan).
 Each major office may have its own data centers and it may be perfectly reasonable to place Task Servers there.

 - Put Task Servers in every location that you have a Package Server.